-- 1. Prospective students are encouraged to contact the Admissions Office by telephone, office visit, or email to discuss programs, majors, financial aid, and educational goals.
+- Prospective students are encouraged to contact the Admissions Office by telephone, office visit, or email to discuss programs, majors, financial aid, and educational goals.
 This helps to provide complete and thorough information about the College and ensure accuracy in the application process. - 2.
 Prospective students are required to complete an Application for Admission and remit a \$20 non-refundable application fee.
-An online application is available via the College's website, just click on the "Click here to Apply Now" link.
-The traditional application fee is waived for those submitting an online application.

-- 3. An official copy of the high school transcript or GED scores must be sent to the Admissions Office.
+An online application is available via the College's website, just click on the "Click here to Apply Now" link. - 3.
+An official copy of the high school transcript or GED scores must be sent to the Admissions Office.
 Students who apply during their senior year of high school must also have an official copy of their final transcript sent upon graduation. - 4.
 Applicants with prior college credit must have official copies of transcripts sent from all institutions attended. - 5.
-Upon completion of the application process, an acceptance letter will be issued and students will be required to complete COMPASS testing to measure proficiency in English, reading and mathematics.
-This requirement may be waived for students who have successfully completed prior equivalent college credits in these areas or who have SAT scores of at least 500 in both verbal and math. - 6.
+Upon completion of the application process, an acceptance letter will be issued and students will be required to complete placement testing to measure proficiency in English, reading and mathematics.
+This requirement may be waived for students who have successfully completed prior equivalent college credits in these areas, have SAT scores of at least 500 in both verbal and math, or by other means as determined by College administration. - 6.
 Upon receipt of placement scores, students will be eligible to register for classes.